stldo/gatsby-plugin-minify-classnames/README.md

 # gatsby-plugin-minify-classnames

 Minify classnames when using CSS Modules.
+It's compatible with official Gatsby PostCSS, Sass and Less plugins.

 ```css
 /* Without gatsby-plugin-minify-classnames */